Clickport vs Google Analytics: Cookieless vs GA4

 Universal Analytics had its problems, but you could figure it out.
 You opened the dashboard, clicked "Audience Overview," and saw your traffic.
 Two clicks.
 Done.

-GA4 replaced that with an event-based data model, a redesigned interface, new terminology, and a fundamentally different way of thinking about web analytics.
-Tasks that took 2 clicks in Universal Analytics now require 6 or more steps in GA4.
-The standard report library shrank from 30+ acquisition reports to just 2.
+Then GA4 replaced all of that.
+New event-based data model.
+New interface.
+New words for old things.
+A whole new way of thinking about your own website.
+Tasks that took 2 clicks in Universal Analytics now require 6 or more steps in GA4, so the same answer costs you three times the work.
+The standard report library shrank from more than 30 acquisition reports to just 2.
 Over 200 dimensions were cut down to 87.
-Bounce rate was removed entirely, then added back with a completely different definition.
+Bounce rate was pulled out entirely, then quietly added back with a definition that means something else.
+None of this made your job easier.

 The learning curve isn't just steep.
-It's expensive.
-GA4 training courses cost $225 to $650.
-Real-world proficiency takes 4 to 6 months of consistent use.
-One blogger spent $500 on a GA4 course and hadn't completed 60% of it.
-GA4 consultant rates run $100 to $250 per hour.
+It costs money.
+GA4 training courses run $325 to $650.
+Getting genuinely good at it takes 4 to 6 months of steady use, so half a year before the tool feels like yours.
+One blogger paid $500 for a GA4 course and still hadn't finished 60% of it.
+Experienced GA4 consultants charge $100 to $250 per hour to do what you can't.

 As one Hacker News commenter put it: "It's rare that an interface makes me feel as dumb and frustrated as GA4."

-GA4 was designed for data engineers, not the site owners who need analytics most.
-Most people don't need a decoder ring.
-They need answers.
+GA4 was built for data engineers.
+It wasn't built for the site owners who need analytics the most.
+Most people don't want a decoder ring.
+They want answers.

 You're making decisions on a fraction of your data

-GA4 has three separate data quality problems, and most users don't know about any of them.
+GA4 has three separate data quality problems.
+Most people who use it don't know about a single one.

 Problem 1: Ad blockers.
-Over 42.7% of internet users run ad blockers.
-Popular tools like uBlock Origin, Ghostery, and Brave browser block GA4 by default.
-On tech-focused sites, blocking rates reach 58% of visitors.
+Over 42.7% of internet users run ad blockers, so close to half the web is already armed against tracking scripts.
+Popular tools like uBlock Origin, Ghostery, and the Brave browser block GA4 by default.
+On tech-focused sites, blocking reaches 58% of visitors.
 B2B sites lose 36.76% of visits.
-The visitors you lose aren't random.
-They're disproportionately technical, privacy-conscious, and often higher-income.
-Your data isn't just incomplete.
-It's systematically biased.
+And the visitors you lose aren't a random sample.
+They skew technical, privacy-minded, and often higher-income.
+Your data isn't just thin.
+It's bent in one direction.

 Problem 2: Consent rejection.
-In the EU, GA4 requires a cookie consent banner.
-Research consistently shows 60-70% of visitors reject when the banner is implemented correctly.
-The UK's own privacy regulator, the ICO, lost 90.8% of tracked traffic after implementing a compliant banner on their own website.
-Combine ad blockers and consent rejection, and you're easily looking at 30-50% of your actual traffic being invisible.
+In the EU, GA4 needs a cookie consent banner.
+Done properly, 60-70% of visitors reject it, which means most people simply say no to being counted.
+The UK's own privacy regulator, the ICO, lost 90.8% of tracked traffic after putting a compliant banner on its own website.
+Stack ad blockers on top of consent rejection and you're easily down to seeing only half to two-thirds of your real traffic.

-One developer ran both Google Analytics and Plausible in parallel on the same site and found the privacy-first tool reported 30-40% more pageviews.
-Not because it inflated numbers.
-Because GA4 was missing that much traffic.
-Another analysis on CSS-Tricks found 15% more unique visitors with the privacy tool.
+One developer ran Google Analytics and a privacy-first tool side by side on the same site.
+The privacy-first tool reported 30-40% more pageviews.
+It wasn't inflating anything.
+GA4 was simply missing that much traffic.

-You can't make good decisions with bad data.
-And if 30-50% of your visitors are invisible, your data isn't slightly off.
-It's fundamentally misleading.
-Your conversion rate looks artificially high because the denominator is wrong.
-Your traffic sources are skewed because consent rates vary by 36% depending on the channel.
-Your top pages are wrong because ad-blocker users tend to browse differently.
+You can't make good decisions on bad data.
+And when a third to a half of your visitors never show up, the data isn't a little off.
+It's telling you the wrong story.
+Your conversion rate looks great because the denominator is missing people.
+Your traffic sources are skewed because consent rates vary by 36% depending on the channel, so some sources get undercounted more than others.
+Your top pages are wrong because the people running ad blockers browse differently from the people who don't.

-Clickport doesn't use cookies, doesn't require a consent banner, and doesn't load from a third-party domain that ad blockers target.
-It sees everyone.
+Clickport uses no cookies, needs no consent banner, and loads from your own domain, not a third-party one ad blockers hunt for.
+So it sees everyone.
 Not 30%.
 Not 70%.
 Everyone.

 The 134 KB tax on every visitor

-Here's something most people don't know: Google penalizes slow websites in search rankings, while their own analytics script is one of the heaviest third-party scripts on the web.
+Google ranks slow websites lower in search.
+Google's own analytics script is one of the heaviest third-party scripts on the web.
+Both of those things are true at the same time, and Google has never resolved the contradiction.

 GA4's gtag.js loads 134 KB of compressed JavaScript and 371 KB uncompressed.
-That's a 670% increase over Universal Analytics.
-It makes 3 to 5 HTTP requests across multiple domains (googletagmanager.com, google-analytics.com, stats.g.doubleclick.net), each requiring its own DNS lookup, TCP handshake, and TLS negotiation.
+That's a 6.7x increase over Universal Analytics, so the upgrade made the script nearly seven times fatter.
+It fires off requests to several domains (googletagmanager.com, google-analytics.com, stats.g.doubleclick.net), and each one needs its own DNS lookup, TCP handshake, and TLS negotiation before a single number reaches you.

-Real-world impact: GA4 adds 100 to 500 milliseconds to page load time.
-A Pingdom test showed pages loading in 632ms without GA but 966ms with it, a 53% slowdown.
-One developer found their site's Time to Interactive doubled from 2 to 4 seconds after adding a single GA4 pageview call.
-A controlled 500-run Lighthouse test measured a ~4% performance score drop from GA4 alone.
+In the real world that adds 100 to 500 milliseconds to your page load.
+One developer watched their site's Time to Interactive double from 2 to 4 seconds after adding a single GA4 pageview call, so one tracking line cut their site's responsiveness in half.
+A controlled 500-run Lighthouse test measured roughly a 4% drop in performance score from GA4 alone.

-The irony goes deeper.
-Google's own Lighthouse tool flags Google's own scripts for violating Google's own caching recommendations.
-GA4 is served with a 2-hour browser cache expiry, while Lighthouse recommends at least a 1-year cache for static assets.
-Users on Lighthouse's GitHub have called this out directly: Google's performance tool penalizes you for using Google's own services.
+Then it gets stranger.
+Google's own Lighthouse tool flags Google's own scripts for breaking Google's own caching advice.
+GA4 ships with a 2-hour browser cache, while Lighthouse tells you to cache static assets for at least a year.
+Developers on Lighthouse's GitHub have pointed this out plainly.
+Google's performance tool docks you for using Google's services.

 Seven countries say it's illegal